kachristensen/Current-Dnd-Campaigns/Session Notes/Sessions 21+/22 - Maghaven VI (9-22-25).md

 	- Loot - 6.3k gold, ring of jumping, animated shield, figurine of wondrous power/golden lions, mace of disruption, staff of swarming insects, 350gp in gems, lavender tome with a lock and chain (cursed?).
 	- Valindra came to check up on me & Lewis, mentioned she had a remedy.
 Went to the woods, birch bark/pine resin, crushed into ointment.
 She applied it to me, I thanked her.
 	- Valindra and Lewis harvested some scales
+	- Rem went outside to tend to Anicca, Vera was there, wanted to know more about him, said he had interesting/predatory/wild eyes.
+She asked what his plans were.
+He said continue on.
+She asked if he craved blood.
+He said he seems to find it.
+She mentioned he and her could be a team, killing dragons.